 York Community Furniture Store was set up in November 1988 as a charity to recycle good second-hand furniture to households in need.
-It was run by the Council for Voluntary Service, until it became an independent charity in 2000, and later a limited company.
+It was run by the Council for Voluntary Service, until it became an independent charity in 2000.
 A second store was opened in Selby in 2004.
-To reduce dependence on grant-funding for running costs, both stores now sell to the general public, using a two tier pricing system, the lower prices being available to those who meet low income criteria.
-Some new items (beds and white goods) are also sold to ensure constant supply.
+The Stores were registered as separate charities and limited companies in 2006, but have the same trustee/directors.